Burnt orange bridesmaid dress for Amanda in silk dupion

 Modelled by Jenny, Zoe, Anna and Charlie

 Amanda commissioned a custom orange bridesmaid dress for each of her four bridesmaids and five cravats for the groomsmen.
 The princess line dresses had strapless sweet-heart necklines with a ‘ballet’ style gathered piece at centre front.
-Each orange bridesmaid dress was made from a copper coloured silk-dupion with honey coloured tulle peeping out from the tea-length hem.
+I made Each orange bridesmaid dress from a copper coloured silk-dupion with honey coloured tulle peeping out from the tea-length hem.
 An invisible zip fastened the back of the dress.

 custom bridesmaid dress shot silk dupion walking on grass